CeydaGonulalcak/Lead-Calculation-with-Rule-Based-Classification/README.md

 # Dataset Story

-The Persona.csv dataset contains the prices of products sold by an international gaming company and the prices of these products. contains some demographic information of the users who purchased the products.
+The Persona.csv dataset contains the prices of products sold by an international gaming company and the prices of these products.
+Contains some demographic information of the users who purchased the products.
 Data set consists of the records generated in each sales transaction.
 This means The table is unduplicated.
 In other words, a person with certain demographic characteristics the user may have made more than one purchase.